Updated: Dec 3, 2020

-Social media is a great tool for marketing because a huge percentage of the population and/or people using the internet are active social media users.
+Social media is a great tool for marketing.
+This is because a large percentage of the population who use the internet are active social media users.
 This means that the likelihood of your target customer interacting with your brand on social media is high if you have social media pages.

 1: Define your customer or target audience:

 Understanding who your customer is usually the first thing you need to know before executing any marketing strategy.
 Ask yourself: Who are you selling to?
 How do they get information?
 These are only some of the questions you need to answer before going forward.

 After you know who you are selling to, you need to know where to find them.
 Are they on Pinterest, Snapchat, Facebook, Twitter, Instagram?
 You don't need to be everywhere.
 Only be where your target audience is.